Wereldjimmy/JvanderWereld/book/BSc/BSc.md

 width: 400px
 align: center
 ---
-Group picture of study tour'22 at Golden Gate bridge
+Group picture of study tour '22 at Golden Gate bridge
 ```

 My third year started with a minor of my choice.
 I chose the minor Project Management: from Nano to Mega, during which I started to develop managerial skills and interests.
 During this minor, there was a project in which I worked with students from other faculties to design a new campus building which included student housing, lecture halls, and study spaces.
 After completing this minor, I did five courses, from which two I had to choose myself.
 I focused on mechanics and concrete structures.
 In the last quarter of my bachelor's degree, I did my bachelor's thesis on the topic of self-healing 3D-printed concrete.
 My bachelor thesis was awarded with an 8.5 which concluded my cum laude graduation.